getsolus/help-center-docs/software/samba/en.md

 For more details on managing services on Solus with *systemctl*, see `man systemctl` which is part of the systemd system and service manager.

-### How to access a Solus Samba instance via IPv6
+### Accessing Solus Samba via IPv6

-In order to access a running Solus Samba server instance via IPv6, first ensure that all relevant hosts (including the Samba host) are configured to use an IPv6 link-local address.
+In order to access a running Solus Samba server instance via IPv6, first verify that all relevant hosts (including the Samba host) are configured with an IPv6 link-local address.

 This can be verified in a terminal: